 - Streamer patterns like the wooly bugger and egg-sucking leech in sizes 6 to 10 are good options.
 I like black, olive, green and white and the water color will often dictate which color or size the fish want.

-When it comes to fly fish, we asked the experts at Alley Grabs Guide Service in Ohio and they said “Soft, subtle-coloured egg patterns and small Clouser minnows work well.
+When it comes to fly fish, we asked the experts at Alley Grabs Guide Service in Ohio and they said “Soft, subtle-colored egg patterns and small Clouser minnows work well.
 Black or amber stoneflies are also good in springtime when the fish have been in a while, or after the spawn.
 Eggs should be small – 7mm in diameter.”

 You can see some of the most effective steelhead fly patterns that I use when guiding on my page 5 Best Flies For Steelhead – An Expert Guides Advice

 If you are interested in learning the how-to fly fish for steelhead and want to know the methods that guides use to constantly catch steelhead on the fly rod throughout the seasons, don’t forget to check out my page Fly Fishing Great Lakes steelhead.

 The best baits for spin and float fishermen include:

 - Egg Sacks – Colors pink, peach, orange, and chartreuse.
-I changes colors and sized based on conditions.
+I change colors and sizes based on conditions.